AdUser/f2b/docs/configuration.md

     filter = preg:/etc/f2b/filters/ssh.preg
     # search for filter named 'preg' and init it with path '/etc/f2b/filters/ssh.preg'
     # note '.preg' extension - it's a hint for you,
-    # that this file contains regexps compatible with posix syntax
+    # that this file contains regexps compatible with POSIX regex syntax
     # see regex(7) manpage
     backend = exec-ipset:banned
     # search for backend named 'exec-ipset' and init it with string 'banned'